1. Writing a Multi Layer Feedforward Neural Network from Scratch

 plt.show()

-Nothing strange happening here.
+Nothing strange is happening here.
 We are only using the keys and values of previously stored train/val acc/loss.
 If we set show_every=1

-then, graph will be shown great.
+then, the graph will be shown great.

 5 Finally